ashfaaqrifath/YouTube-Downloader/README.md

 # YouTube-Downloader
 A python gui application that is able to download YouTube videos or playlists in mp4 or mp3 format in any resolution.

-- DISCLAIMER: DOWNLOADING COPYRIGHTED MATERIAL IS NOT LEGAL.
+- ⚠️DISCLAIMER: DOWNLOADING COPYRIGHTED MATERIAL FROM YOUTUBE IS NOT CONSIDERED LEGAL.
 I DO NOT TAKE ANY RESPONSIBILITY FOR YOUR USAGE OF THIS TOOL!
 THIS IS A PERSONAL PROJECT BIULT FOR EDUCATIONAL PURPOSES.

 ## Authors